Monday, October 28, 2013

 7) Carve the pork into 1/2 inch slices and arrange on a serving plate.
 Pour the sauce over the pork and serve with Barcelona Celler Tinto.

-Posted by Russell and Susan at 8:30 AM
+Posted by D. Russell Smith at 8:30 AM